Parallel Session D: Domain/cross-domain meetings, Convection permitting models

 The aim of the session is to gather members of CORDEX community interested in a common approach to include urban effects in the CORDEX simulations and framework, communicating the knowledge and expertise achieved in the studies of urban effects in high resolution regional climate simulations, and proposing a way forward, which within CORDEX activities might be an FPS on urbanization, considering big cities (megacities) across interested CORDEX domains.
 A limited number of well focused contributions will be accepted as orals to start the discussion.
 There are also limited options to display posters, and you are welcome to express the interest via submission.
 Contact: Thomas Halenka

 D6: Hybrid downscaling methods: How can CORDEX benefit from statistical approaches?

-NORCE Norwegian Research Centre and the Bjerknes Centre for Climate Research
+Conveners: Abdelkader Mezghani1, Rasmus Benestad1, and Stefan Sobolowski2 1.The Norwegian Meterological Institute (MET Norway), 2.
+Norwegian Research Centre and the Bjerknes Centre for Climate Research (NORCE)

 Downscaling is a key aspect in most studies of climate change and its consequences, as it reduces the gap between climate model output and observations.
 Two widely used methods have been developed by two separate scientific communities such as dynamical (DD) and statistical downscaling (SD).
 While DD is primarily based on the physical understanding of processes and phenomena, SD tries to reproduce the statistical properties (e.g. variability, extremes, …) of particular climate variables or phenomena.
-Here, we welcome applications combining both methods to produce reliable local climate signal including uncertainties.
+Here, we invite the submission of abstracts on efforts combining both methods to produce reliable local climate signal including uncertainties.
 Contact: Dr. Mezghani

 D8: Coordinated Training Programs for CORDEX